gnoiret/PositiveSelectionInterface/README.md

 - Newick-formatted tree
 - FASTA alignment
-- statistical results
+- Statistical results

 ![Image formulaire](image.png)

 ### Other fields

 If your data requires specific parameters, you are free to change several options:

+- A toggle to choose whether your sequences should be treated as nucleotidic (and translated into proteins) or not

+- A toggle for the logarithmic transformation of branch lengths (can be useful to create space in the tree if some branches are really short)

-- which column to use for the results
+- Which column to use for the results (site mode)
-- which value should be given to sites that do not have one in the results file

 Once you are done, just click the *Display* button and the visualization will be available.